 Physical Therapist Assistant

 The Physical Therapist Assistant program prepares you to be a Physical Therapist Assistant (PTA).
 A PTA is a health care worker who assists the Physical Therapist.
 PTAs administer treatments to patients working under the supervision of, and as an assistant to, a physical therapist.
 Treatments may include administering active and passive manual exercises and modalities such as massage, heat, light, ultrasound, water, and electrical stimulation to patients with relatively stable conditions.
-Duties include motivating and assisting patients in learning and improving functional activities, observing patients, and recording observations.
+Other duties may include assisting patients in improving their function, collecting data on patient progress, and documenting treatment.
 After graduation, you will be eligible to take the National Physical Therapist Assistant Examination and find employment in a hospital, clinic, sports medicine clinic, school system, home health agency, or long term care center.